hannesN/gef-mindmap-tutorial/com.itemis.gef.tutorial.mindmap.doc/markdown/04_parts.md

 <script src="http://gist-it.appspot.com/http://github.com/hannesN/gef-mindmap-tutorial/blob/step4_parts/com.itemis.gef.tutorial.mindmap/src/com/itemis/gef/tutorial/mindmap/parts/MindMapConnectionPart.java"></script>

 The method `doGetContentAnchorages` tells the framework, with which nodes the connection is connected.
 Each object gets a role.
 In our case we have a start anchorage (the source) and an end anchorage (the target of the connection).
 For each anchorage the method `attachToAnchorageVisual` is called.
-First an anchor provider is retrieved from the part, via `getAdapter`, which eeds to be configured in the module (see below).
+First an anchor provider is retrieved from the part, via `getAdapter`, which needs to be configured in the module (see below).
 After that we set the anchors according to the role.

 In `detachFromAnchorageVisual` we remove the anchors, by setting the start and end points to the last positions.